How does Sermorelin work?

 By improving bone mineral density and increasing muscle mass and strength, hGH therapy can help to prevent joint deterioration that is a feature of arthritis.
-Optimal growth hormone levels are also essential for health of connective tissue such as the synovium found in joints.
+Optimal growth hormone levels are also essential for the health of connective tissue such as the synovium found in joints.

 Exercise performance is reduced in individuals with growth hormone deficiency.
-This appears to be partially due to reduction in bone density and muscle mass but also in part due to a reduction in oxygen uptake. hGH therapy for six months has been shown to increase exercise performance by improving muscle mass and also oxygen uptake.
+This appears to be partially due to a reduction in bone density and muscle mass but also in part due to a reduction in oxygen uptake. hGH therapy for six months has been shown to increase exercise performance by improving muscle mass and also oxygen uptake.

-There is evidence of a greater risk of heart disease in individuals with growth hormone deficiency and it has been hypothesized that this is due to a greater propensity develop premature atherosclerosis (a buildup of plaque inside the arteries which increases risk of heart attack and stroke).
+There is evidence of a greater risk of heart disease in individuals with growth hormone deficiency and it has been hypothesized that this is due to a greater propensity develop premature atherosclerosis (a buildup of plaque inside the arteries which increases the risk of heart attack and stroke).
 Growth hormone deficiency also results in changes in heart size and function.
 These changes have been demonstrated to be reversed after six months of hGH therapy.